rajat8658/onelife/README.md

-# Open Network for E-Commerce (ONEC) 👜
+# ONELIFE A Bloodbanks' Management System 👜
-### A platform for creation and management of ecommerce stores (online) with the seller's own branding.
+### A web application for managing the blood banks through out the country .

 <hr>